The Dresden Files characters: Goodman Grey

 Goodman Grey appears in Skin Game is a member of the Underworld-raiding party assembled by Nicodemus Archleone in order to steal the real Holy Grail.
 He is the son of a naagloshii father and a human mother, and can perfectly mimic any living creature once he has a sample of its blood, including retina patterns and some level of memories.
 Nicodemus is greatly embarrassed to learn that Harry has secretly hired Grey as protection during the theft, prior to meeting Nicodemus for this job.
 Grey works as a mercenary and takes jobs as part of what he calls "paying the Rent", charging Harry one dollar for his services while turning down a share of the diamonds stolen in the raid.
+He is unwilling to cross the perimeter of Michael Carpenter's angel-protected property, and Uriel expresses relief that he has not tried to do so.

 Peace Talks finds Harry calling up Goodman again to serve as a bodyguard for Justine, his brother's girlfriend.
 Goodman proves very competent at the task, discovering all the forces that are watching her, and acting to keep her safe while Harry rescues his brother.